josh-read/delays/about.md

 ## Under the hood

 Graph traversal algorthms are efficient and scale well.
-In addition graph theory gives us some useful concepts for figuring out what we need to measure to get the values we want.
+In addition, graph theory gives us some useful concepts for figuring out what we need to measure to get the values we want.
 There are great graph libraries in almost every language which means theres well tested and optimised stuff already existing rather than having to develop new algorithms from scratch.

 The core rust library then just provides an abstraction layer around a graph.
 The abstraction maps the concept of multiple timelines to the graph.
-Rust was chosen because of its speed and safety
+Rust was chosen because of its speed and safety.

 The web app...